 Plaça del George Orwell

 This square is a slice of alternative Barcelona.
-Also known as Plaça del Tripi (The Trippy Square), it has a bizarre postmodern monument at its center, bars full of Barcelona's freakiest dressers and the presence of a multitude of security cameras and police vans keeping an eye on perpetually unruly shenanigans.
+Also known as Plaça del Tripi (The Trippy Square), it has a bizarre postmodern monument at its center, bars full of wildly dressed locals, and the presence of a multitude of security cameras and police vans keeping an eye on perpetually unruly shenanigans.
 Plaça George Orwell is never dull.